rgilks/planeo/README.md

 ## Recent Developments

+- **New AI Interaction Flow with Audio Synchronization (Recent Major Change):** The core AI agent interaction loop has been refactored.
+The Language Model (LLM) now returns both a chat message and an action.
+The backend generates an audio source for the chat message.
+On the client-side, an orchestrator component manages performing the AI's action and then playing the generated audio.
+Crucially, the next request to the LLM for that agent is only made after the audio playback for its current message has completed.
+This ensures actions and speech are synchronized and prevents rapid, out-of-sync requests. ([Details](/docs/ai-interaction-flow.md))
 - **Enhanced Physics: Physical Eyes & Wider Cube Spread (2025-07-29):** The physics simulation has been updated.
 User eyeballs are now physical objects (`kinematicPosition` `RigidBody`) that can interact with and push the falling cubes.
 The initial scattering area for the cubes has also been quadrupled.
 See `docs/physics.md` for more details.
 - **Configurable AI Agents via Environment Variable (Relevant Recent Change):** AI agent system now supports a variable number of agents defined via the `AI_AGENTS_CONFIG` environment variable. ([Details](/docs/ai-agents.md))
 - **Visual Fix (2024-07-28):** Resolved a Z-fighting issue causing flickering between eyeballs and the background grid by adjusting object positioning and camera clipping planes.